shadaj/create-react-native-scala-app.g8/README.markdown

 npm run ios # or android
 ```

 As soon as you run `ios` or `android`, React Native will launch the appropriate emulator and load your app into it.
 You should see your app in action as soon as the bundler completes packaging your code.
+To set the emulator, see React Native CLI Quickstart in [React Native Getting Started](https://facebook.github.io/react-native/docs/getting-started).

 When you're ready to package a production app, create a minified bundle with `sbt fullOptJS`, modify `index.js` to use the `-fullopt.js` file and follow the [React Native Instructions](https://facebook.github.io/react-native/docs/running-on-device.html#building-your-app-for-production).